Apply for a 2022 Day Camps

-Moving forward we will be transitioning from a “Travelling Team Led” model to a “Locally Led” model and have formulated 3 different options for host communities:-
+As of 2021 we have transitioned from a “Travelling Team Led” model to a “Locally Led” model and have formulated 3 different options for host communities:-

 The Basic Day Camp Experience (an in-person, locally-led program primarily for churches & communities with prior experience hosting CTM Day Camps.)